Why Choose Truxton Academy?

 Our program is designed to enhance the social and emotional learning of students encouraging teamwork and problem solving while engaged in healthy challenging activities.

-Students will have opportunities for hiking, cross-country skiing, snowshoeing, gardening, simple construction, orienteering, and other activities appropriate for their age and ability.
+Students have opportunities for hiking, cross-country skiing, snowshoeing, gardening, simple construction, orienteering, and other activities appropriate for their age and ability.

-Caring for gardens and animals in the Rural Life Lab, students will learn the importance of healthy bodies as well as healthy lifestyle choices as they mature.
+Caring for gardens and animals in the Rural Life Lab, students learn the importance of healthy bodies as well as healthy lifestyle choices as they mature.